shekargoud26/docker-blitz/10a_dockerfile_in_depth.md

 ## RUN

 - Split long or complex `RUN` statements on multiple lines separated with backslashes to make your `Dockerfile` more readable, understandable, and maintainable.
-- Each **RUN** instructions will execute the command on the top writable layer of the container, then commit the container as a new image.
+- Each **RUN** instructions will execute the command on the top writable layer of the container, then commit the modified container as a new image.
 - The new image is used for the next step in the *Dockerfile*.
 So each **RUN** instruction will create a new image layer.
 - It is recomended to chain the **RUN** instructions in the *Dockerfile* to reduce the number of image layers it creates